Willow (1988 film): Plot

-Willow sends Meegosh home, and continues the journey in the company of two of the brownies, Franjean and Rool.
-On the way, he re-encounters Madmartigan, who is disguising himself as a woman to hide from his mistress's husband Llug.
-Sorsha and Kael's army arrives, but Madmartigan is revealed as a man to Llug, who starts a brawl which helps Willow and Madmartigan escape with Elora.
+Willow sends Meegosh home and continues the journey in the company of two brownies.
+At a tavern, he re-encounters Madmartigan, who is disguising himself as a woman to hide from his lover's husband Llug.
+Sorsha and Kael's soldiers arrive, but Madmartigan is revealed as a man to Llug, who starts a brawl which helps Willow and Madmartigan escape with Elora.

-Madmartigan, seemingly reluctantly, leads Willow to the lake where Raziel lives.
-They are captured soon thereafter, along with Raziel, who has been turned into a brushtail possum by Bavmorda.
-Willow tries to restore her, but he turns her into a rook.

-Franjean accidentally doses Madmartigan with Love Potion.
-Madmartigan declares undying love for Sorsha, but she is skeptical.
-Willow's party flees, finding Airk and the remnants of his army after Bavmorda defeated them.
-When the Nockmaar army pursues, Madmartigan takes Sorsha hostage, and they flee once more.
-However, Sorsha escapes.
+Madmartigan allows Willow to follow him to the lake where Raziel lives.
+They are captured soon thereafter, along with Raziel, who had been turned into a possum by Bavmorda.
+Willow tries to restore her, but turns her into a rook instead.
+One of the brownies accidentally doses Madmartigan with love dust, causing him to declare his undying love to a skeptical Sorsha.
+Fleeing, Willow's party finds Airk and the remnants of his army.
+When the Nockmaar army pursues, Madmartigan takes Sorsha hostage, and they flee once more, but Sorsha manages to escape.

 Willow's party arrives at Tir Asleen, only to find it cursed and overrun with trolls.
 Kael's army arrives, and Madmartigan and Willow attempt to fend them off.
-Willow accidentally turns a troll into a two-headed Eborsisk monster with the wand, and in the chaos that ensues, Kael kidnaps Elora.
-Sorsha, realizing she has fallen in love with Madmartigan, defects to his side.
-Airk's army arrives, but Kael, carrying Elora on horseback, rides through them and makes his way to Nockmaar Castle.
-Bavmorda orders preparation of a ritual to banish Elora from the world forever.
+Willow accidentally turns a troll into an Eborsisk, a giant two-headed monster, with his wand, and in the ensuing chaos, Kael captures Elora.
+Sorsha, realizing she loves Madmartigan, defects to his side.
+Airk's army arrives, but Kael escapes with Elora and makes his way to Nockmaar Castle, where Bavmorda prepares a ritual to banish Elora into oblivion.

-Willow's party and Airk's army arrive at Nockmaar Castle, but Bavmorda casts a spell to turn them all to pigs.
+Willow's party and Airk's army travel to Nockmaar Castle, but upon their arrival, Bavmorda casts a spell turning them all into pigs.
 Willow, having used the wand to protect himself, finally restores Raziel to her human form.
-She breaks Bavmorda's spell over the army and they trick their way into the castle.
-Kael slays Airk, but Madmartigan avenges him, as Willow, Sorsha, and Raziel confront Bavmorda in the ritual chamber.
-After a grueling fight, Bavmorda incapacitates Raziel and Sorsha.
-Willow uses sleight-of-hand to trick Bavmorda into thinking he has made Elora disappear.
-Bavmorda, unnerved, moves to attack him, but in doing so accidentally completes the ritual, banishing herself.
+She reverses Bavmorda's spell, and Willow's army manages to trick their way into the castle.
+Kael slays Airk, and Madmartigan avenges him, while Willow, Sorsha, and Raziel confront Bavmorda in the ritual chamber.
+Bavmorda incapacitates Raziel and Sorsha.
+Willow uses sleight-of-hand to trick Bavmorda into thinking he made Elora vanish.
+Bavmorda, unnerved, moves to attack him, but is destroyed by her own dark magic during the Ritual.

 During celebrations at the restored Tir Asleen, Willow is gifted a spellbook by Raziel.
 Leaving Elora in the care of Madmartigan and Sorsha, Willow returns home to his village and family in triumph.